What is birth trauma?

-The 3-step rewind technique is a non-disclosure therapy that is an incredibly effective method of neutralising strong emotions that are attached to the birth trauma memory.
+The 3-step rewind technique is a non-disclosure process that is an incredibly effective method of neutralising strong emotions that are attached to the birth trauma memory.

 How can you plan for a joyful birth experience?

 No woman should be subjected to violence, coercion, or oppression during childbirth, but this is sadly on the rise, and we have witnessed it ourselves countless times.
 We know that having a great birth experience isn’t a ‘nice-to-have’ or a ‘cherry on top’, but is the very foundation of how a woman starts motherhood, and how she will go on to see herself as a person and a parent.

 There are a few things that will make birth trauma less likely to happen: